 The range of Alingua’s language services is not limited to the written form.
 Audiovisual translations are a less common, yet interesting branch of our business.
 We can prepare movie subtitles or voice-over scripts in a language of your choice.
 To complete such translation, we offer an additional service of voice-over recordings for your multimedia material.
 The result is a recording ready to be combined with the existing soundtrack.
 Depending on your needs, we may deliver this service in any chosen language.

 The voice-over recordings are made exclusively by carefully selected professionals, and may serve as an alternative to dubbing or subtitling.
 This way, the viewer can easily understand the content.
 Text segmentation, phrase length, speed, and pauses during the discourse are adjusted properly to the language version, making it easy to follow the material.
 This technique is usually more intuitive than subtitling, so we recommend the voice-over service to all clients who need a viewer-friendly multimedia.

 - training and informative movies

 - commercials and promotional material

 The translation process does not end with the translation of the last sentence of the text.
 It is also necessary to ensure that the final product is consistent, accurate and linguistically correct.
-Only the second reading makes it possible to detect minor errors that otherwise could have been left unnoticed.

 In order to be certain that the translation is a perfect reflection of the source text, it is justified to subject it to an additional revision procedure.
 Within this service, the completed translation is handed over to a second translator for revision.
 The translation is then analysed sentence by sentence, by comparing the source text with the target text.
 Revision is aimed at identifying areas which could be unclear to the client or sentences which might have a different meaning in the target text.
 If there are any uncertainties, the second translator consults the author of the translation.
 The service also includes checks to see if the specialised terminology has been used correctly and consistently throughout the text.